willhunt914/Pi-inthe-sky/README.md

 - Our first idea for the project was to do a slingshot because it would be relatively easy to make and could launch a far distance.
 - To make this happen, we need to ensure that we can remotely save accelerometer data on the pico, and develop the CAD design in a way such that the pico will not break.
 - A success for this project would be for the payload to launch at least 20 feet without breaking and for it to collect our data.
-- If we have extra time, we will work on improving the slingshot and/or projectile to make it launch further and faster.
+- If we have extra time, we will improve the slingshot and/or projectile to make it launch further and faster.
 - For this project, we still need to learn how to make a slingshot that will launch the projectile far enough.
 We also have to learn how to make the projectile strong enough so  that it won't break.

 #### Safety & Risk Mitigation

 - The biggest safety concerns for this project are the projectile hitting someone or the slingshot breaking
 - For safe launches, we will wear safety glasses, and make sure that nobody is downrange
-- We will also test the slingshot at lower power and work our way up, so that we can identify potential failures and be confident that it won't break
+- We will also test the slingshot at lower power and work our way up so that we can identify potential failures and be confident that it won't break

 [Materials List](https://docs.google.com/document/d/1O94NrEtbGrpvcdbZZRessnzT4ntu9cPLEgHKotI4B5Y/edit)